CHALKWELL HALL JUNIOR SCHOOL

 As part of the school ethos, children are encouraged to take responsibility and to make decisions thus promoting the development of children as independent thinkers and learners.
 Children are therefore involved at an appropriate level in setting targets for their ISPs and in the termly formal ISP review process.
 Children are encouraged, at an appropriate level, to make judgements about their own performance against their ISP targets.
 We recognise all small successes as we do in any other aspect of school life.

-The AHI monitors the movement of children within the SEND system in school, providing staff and governors with regular summaries of the impact of the policy on the practice of the school.
+The SENCO monitors the movement of children within the SEND system in school, providing staff and governors with regular summaries of the impact of the policy on the practice of the school.

-The AHI meets termly with the SEND Governor.
+The SENCO meets termly with the SEND Governor.

 The following systems are in place: